 As a business owner, do you feel you have a good understanding of the recent changes to Ontario’s employment labour laws?
 We have definitely heard a lot in the media lately about changes to minimum wage.
 In fact, the “Fair Workplaces, Better Jobs Act, 2017” or Bill 148, passed on November 22, 2017, made a number of changes to Ontario’s Employment Standards Act, the Labour Relations Act and the Occupational Health and Safety Act.

-As an HR Consultant with Stern Cohen, I am here to help Toronto business owners understand the new legislation and the steps you need to take to protect yourself and meet your obligations.
+Stern Cohen’s HR Specialist is available to help Toronto business owners understand the new legislation and the steps needed to protect yourself and meet your obligations.

-In this article, I will summarize the 5 most significant changes.
+In this article, we summarize the 5 most significant changes.
 It’s a quick read and not overwhelming (like the Act itself).
 But if you’d like a more complete review of the Bill 148 amendments, please visit www.ontla.on.ca.

 General minimum wage increased to $14.00 per hour in January 2018 and will increase further to $15.00 per hour from January 2019.